greenelab/deep-review/all-sections.md

-Traditionally, physician training programs justified long training hours by citing increased continuity of care and learning by following the progression of a disease over time, despite the known consequences of decreased mental and quality of life [@XJw23xy0; @wzfGJdXI; @nPRpl05n; @17hjNSIIc].
+Traditionally, physician training programs justified long training hours by citing increased continuity of care and learning by following the progression of a disease over time, despite the known consequences of decreased mental acuity and quality of life [@XJw23xy0; @wzfGJdXI; @nPRpl05n; @17hjNSIIc].
 Yet, a common practice in EHR-based research is to take a point in time snapshot and convert patient data to a traditional vector for machine learning and statistical analysis.
 This results